 We recommend storing all foods in air-tight containers, and when you purchase a new product, inspecting it for silk webbing and frass.
 Ensure that the packaging is air tight (squeeze the packet).

 There’s nothing more off-putting than pests in the food you eat!
-Get professional treatment for stored product pests now.
+Get professional Pest Control in Melbourne to treat for stored product pests now.